cs544-wisc/s23/p7/README.md

 Hints:
 1. look at the `total_bytes_billed` attribute of the query objects
-2. when you re-run the queries, bytes billed is probably about zero due to caching.
-You can create a job config (to pass along with the query) to disable caching: `bigquery.QueryJobConfig(use_query_cache=False)`
+2. when you re-run the queries, bytes billed is probably zero due to caching.
+You can create a job config (to pass along with the query) to disable caching: `bigquery.QueryJobConfig(use_query_cache=False)`.
+This will let you get realistic numbers for first-time runs.
 3. look up the Iowa pricing per TB here: https://cloud.google.com/bigquery/pricing#on_demand_pricing

 Answer with dict where keys indentify which query, and values are the cost in dollars.
 Example: